-Only direct precipitation may affect the Proposed Plan site and the borrow pit is designed with a 1% grade towards the northwest to collect any run-off that may collect in the pit thereby acting as a sediment or percolation basin.
+Only direct precipitation may affect the Proposed Plan site and the borrow pit is designed with a 2% natural grade towards the southeast to collect any run-off that may collect in the pit and off the slopes in that area that will act as a sediment or percolation basin.
 The slopes are designed at 3H:1V which would reduce possible slope erosion and runoff channeling down the slopes.
-There will be no run-off through or away from the site.
+There will be no run-off away from the site.
 All precipitation will be collected within the borrow pit and allowed to evaporate or percolate.

 During the course of mining and the final design of the 3H:1V slope contouring, some erosion may occur during heavy rainfall on the slopes.
-Erosion caused by rainfall will be retained at the bottom of the borrow pit.
+Erosion caused by rainfall will be retained at the bottom of the pit and rills or channels backfilled.
 Any water retained within the borrow pit will not impact adjacent properties or local roads due to its containment.

 After each major storm event or at least quarterly, any final slopes and the access and haul roads will be visually inspected to determine if any substantial erosion is evident such as sheet, rill or gully erosion.
 A major storm event is defined as precipitation totals of 0.5 inch per 24-hour period.
-Any rills or gullies in excess of 8 square inches and are more than 10 linear feet located on final slopes shall be arrested using methods below.
+Any rills or gullies in excess of eight square inches and more than 10 linear feet located on final slopes shall be arrested using methods above.